 - Keep nearby trees and bushes trimmed, so the leaves don’t fall into the pool.

 Always make sure that there are no cracks in your skimmer baskets or pump baskets.
-These pieces will get brittle over time due to the chemicals in your pool water, so routinely checking them can prevent serious damage.
+These pieces will get brittle over time due to the chemicals in your pool water, so routinely checking them can prevent severe damage.
+If you need to replace either, read my research on the best skimmers for above ground and inground pools and the best skimmer replacement baskets.
 An efficient pool pump will also save energy and lower your utility bill.

-Pool pump impeller clogs are going to happen, so you don’t have to beat yourself up if you discover that it’s your issue.
-Keeping an eye on it will help you catch any small issues or clogs before any significant damage happens to your pool’s equipment.
-If you think it’s already too late, read my articles on how to replace your pool pump impeller and diagnosing other pool pump issues.
+Pool pump impeller clogs will happen, so you don’t have to beat yourself up if you discover that it’s your issue.
+Keeping an eye on it will help you catch any minor issues or clogs before any significant damage happens to your pool’s equipment.
+If you think it’s already too late, read my articles on how to replace your pool pump impeller, the top pool pumps, and how to diagnose other pool pump issues.

 Questions about cleaning your impeller?
 Let me know.